AutoScheduleJS/cake-time/specs/cake-selector.md

 Goal: setup context: who will participate and when ?

 User choose who will eat by adding profile or by giving the number of guest.
 If the profile is not known by the app, it let the user create a new profile.
 User will want to access all the feature of profile creation, especially tastes.
 Profile added can be easily edited.

 To better suggest cake, user has to inform when cake has to be ready.
 Default to next saturday.
 User is informed of day left.

+### Cake Choice

+Goal: Help user to quickly select a recipe that is likely to be enjoyed by everyone.

+User will want to restrict possibilities to match his needs.
+User will want to keep these rules of restrictions saved so he can reuse them without specifying them again.

+When seeing a cake that he or one of the participant doesn't like, user will want to refine profile's tastes.
+User might want additional information about suggested cake, like: more photos, descriptions If user leaves the app as is, he will want to retrieve it when he'll go back.

+User would want to be informed about participant satisfaction and might decide to do one or two cakes to cover a larger satisfaction.

+### Plus Extra

+Goal: help user to quickly select topping or dressing for this cake.

+Each cake can suggest his own dressing.
+User will want to view available dressing for this kind of cake.
+Additionally, sides can be suggested for this kind of cake.
+User might want to choose many of them, or none.

+### Last Options

+Goal: Allow user to customize the recipe, by changing subrecipes

+User will want to change subrecipes with his own.
+User might want appropriate information about subrecipes, like time & ustensil required + comparison of composition with average

+User might want to review total time used

+## Epic: Cake Selection - I want THIS cake!

+1. choose filters
+2. select one or multiples cakes
+3. add topping/dressing
+4. confirm subrecipes

+1) likely to changer after viewing suggestions - to adjust them
+2) depends on 2)
+3) depends on 3)

+groups:

+- [1, 2] -> cake choice
+- [3] -> plus extra
+- [4] -> last options

+### Cake Choice

+User access the filter creation component: